 When evaluating compact electric bicycles, weight remains the critical factor for commuters navigating stairs or public transit.
-Below are the five lightest folding e-bikes currently available, each weighing under 35 lbs while maintaining reliable performance.
+Below are some of the lightest folding e-bikes currently available, each weighing under 35 lbs while maintaining reliable performance.

 Weighing just 27 lbs, this budget-friendly option features a 250W motor and 15.5-mile range.
 Its tool-free folding mechanism collapses in seconds, making it ideal for last-mile connections.
 However, the 14" wheels may feel unstable for taller riders.

-At 36.5 lbs, the GX pushes our weight limit but justifies it with premium features like a magnesium frame, hydraulic disc brakes, and patented Cleandrive system.
+At 36.5 lbs, this model pushes our weight limit but justifies it with premium features like a magnesium frame, hydraulic disc brakes, and a patented drive system.
 The three-stage folding design allows vertical storage in tight spaces.

-Weighing 34.4 lbs, this model combines Bosch's Performance Line motor with a robust folding frame.
+Weighing 34.4 lbs, this model combines a powerful motor with a robust folding frame.
 The 20" wheels provide stability, while the integrated lights and rack make it commute-ready.
 The fold is slightly bulkier than competitors.

 The lightest premium option at 29 lbs, featuring a carbon fiber frame and torque sensor for natural pedal assist.
 Its unique folding stem and magnetic latch system enable a 30-second collapse.
 The 250W motor suits flat terrains best.